awsdocs/aws-sdk-for-javascript-v3/doc_source/browsers-supported.md

 The SDK for JavaScript supports all modern web browsers\.

-In versions <=v3.182.0, the SDK published ES5 artifacts which supported following minimum versions.
+In versions <=v3.182.0, the SDK published ES5 artifacts which supported following minimum versions\.

 ****